jamiesmith/pixinsight-icons/README.md

 - https://www.rc-astro.com/resources/StarXTerminator/PixInsight/
 - https://www.skypixels.at/HVB_Repository/

-Here's what it looks like in PixInsight
+and here's what they look like in PixInsight
 ![PixInsight Repositories](/images/manage-repositories.png?raw=true "PixInsight Repositories")

 They're not all in my standard flow (for example, I'm hoping to use the EZ suite